guico3lho/UniAvalia-back/README.md

 ﻿# UniAvalia-back

- API created using Python language
+ API created using Python language.

+ Frameworks used:
+ - BeautifulSoup
+ - FastAPI
+ - SQLAlchemy

- Frameworks used: BeautifulSoup, FastAPI and SQLAlchemy This API returns:
+ This API returns:
  - List of professors of CIC departament of University of Brasília
  - List of disciplinas of CIC departament of University of Brasília